gmamaladze/george-mamaladze-cv/README.md

 - Local version does not generate (re-generate) PDF.
 Use ctrl+p to preview the pront version.
 The download link goes into the void.
 - Local version does not display the version number, a placeholder is used instead.

+## Publishing
+There are two types of GitHub pages.
+Project and User/Organization.
+This is a User/Organization page.
+That's why it must be in the `main` branch and the repository must be named `gmamaladze.github.io`.

+Website would be published under http://gmamaladze.github.io but the custom domain is used: https://cv.mamala.io AWS Route 53 is used for DNS management.
+Domain will renew automatically.